Battle of Britain: Memorials and cultural impact

 There are numerous memorials to the battle.
 The most important ones are the Battle of Britain Monument in London and the Battle of Britain Memorial at Capel-le-Ferne in Kent.
 As well as Westminster Abbey, St James's Church, Paddington also has a memorial window to the battle, replacing a window destroyed during it.
 There is also a memorial at the former Croydon Airport, one of the RAF bases during the battle, and a memorial to the pilots at Armadale Castle on the Isle of Skye in Scotland, which is topped by a raven sculpture.
 The Polish pilots who served in the battle are among the names on the Polish War Memorial in west London.

-There are also two museums to the battle: one at Hawkinge in Kent and one at Stanmore in London, at the former RAF Bentley Priory.
+There are also three museums to the battle: one at Hawkinge in Kent Stanmore in London, at the former RAF Bentley Priory and one at Uxbridge at former RAF Uxbridge, now the Battle of Britain Bunker.

 In 2015 the RAF created an online 'Battle of Britain 75th Anniversary Commemorative Mosaic' composed of pictures of "the few" – the pilots and aircrew who fought in the battle – and "the many" – 'the often unsung others whose contribution during the Battle of Britain was also vital to the RAF's victory in the skies above Britain', submitted by participants and their families.